quiuquio/TenVis/README.md

 Installation
 --------------

 No installation needed, it's all javascript!
 Just click the `TenVis.html` file and it works automagically.
-Things should work on any WebGL enabled browser, wich means no IE support for the time being.
+Things should work on any WebGL enabled browser, which means no IE support for the time being.

 How to use
 -